pconstr/recurrent/README.md

 var m = new recurrent.Manager('q', 7654);
 </pre>

-browse to `localhost:7654` (very incomplete)
+Browse to `localhost:7654` (very incomplete).

-when the manager is not needed anymore:
+When the manager is not needed anymore:

 <pre>
 m.stop()